dpjudas/UT99VulkanDrv/README.md

 	ShinySurfaces=True
 	VolumetricLighting=True

 Adjust FullscreenViewportX and FullscreenViewportY to match your monitor resolution.
 And that's it!
-Unreal Tournament should now be rendered using vulkan.
+Unreal Tournament should now be using vulkan.

 ## License